origranot/ts-logger/README.md

 - threshold (LOG_LEVEL): The log level threshold, logs with a lower level than the threshold will be ignored (default: 'DEBUG').
 - transports: Array of transports to process and log the data. (default: ConsoleTransport)
+- formatter: An instance of a formatter to format the log message. (default: SimpleFormatter)

 ### Decorated functions example